Ontology Reasoning with Deep Neural Networks: Problem Description

 We now provide a formal description of the reasoning problem that we consider in this article, and thus put our work in a formal context.
-Throughout this paper, we consider ontology reasoning that corresponds to an (extension of~a) subset of Datalog where relations have an arity of at most two, but are not partitioned into database and derived relations.
+Throughout this paper, we consider ontology reasoning that corresponds to an (extension of~a) subset of Datalog where relations have an arity of at most two, but are not partitioned into database and derived relations, and where rules with falsity $\bot$ in the head, called \emph{negative constraints}, are allowed.
 To that end, we assume an infinite set of \emph{constants}~$\Constants$, an infinite set of \emph{variables}~$\Variables$, and a \emph{relational schema} $\Schema$, which is a finite set of names for unary and binary relations.
-A \emph{term} $t$ is a constant or a variable, and an \emph{atomic formula} has the form~of either $p(t)$ or $p(t_1,t_2)$, where $p$ is a relation name, and $t$, $t_1$, and $t_2$ are terms.
+A \emph{term}~$t$ is a constant or a variable, and an \emph{atomic formula} (or \emph{atom}) has the form~of either $p(t)$ or $p(t_1,t_2)$, where $p$ is a relation name, and $t$, $t_1$, and $t_2$ are terms.
 A~\emph{rule}~$r$ has the form